 Dry shampoos are an effective quick fix to deodorize and freshen your pet.
 These products are typically a blend of talc, cornstarch, boric acid and baking soda.
 They are nearly always packaged in a powder form, and when sprinkled in the dog’s coat they absorb excess oils.
 The powder must be thoroughly brushed out or it will cause itching and excessive scratching.

 Whitening shampoos are often used to remove blood stains, urine and grass and food stains from the coat and leave a “brilliant shine.”
-Some dog shampoos are designed to bring out a pup’s “natural attributes,” such as the color of a coat or the silkiness of the hair.
+Some dog shampoos are designed to bring out a dog’s “natural attributes,” such as the color of a coat or the silkiness of the hair.

 Most popular among the dog show circuit are shampoos that enhance white, black, red and brown coats.
 These shampoos, unlike the human color shampoo equivalents, do not actually dye the fur but add a certain pizzazz under the show ring lights.

-Itzi, the larger dog, just stared rolling in the grass.
+Itzi, the larger dog, just started rolling in the grass.
 Luke, the other dog, rubbed his face on the door mat.
 His eyes were shut tight, and he was sneezing.
 I knew he had taken a direct hit to the face.